Free to enter - supported by our Our Sponsors

-In our case teams will be a minimum of 3 and a suggested maximum of 6 (but no more than 10).
+In our case teams will be a minimum of 3 and no more than 10.
 Anyone has the chance to pitch an idea at the start of the event on Friday evening, teams will be formed, they’ll work over the weekend, and then present to the judges at the end of the weekend.
 A winner will be declared for London and that team will go through to a global competition, culminating with a winner announced at a banquet in a city and a date to be arranged.
 Check out our FAQ for all of the latest London news, information, rules, guidelines, timings for the hackathon weekend and how to enter.

-The London event for the world’s largest legal hackathon – the Global Legal Hackathon (GLH) will be held at University of Westminster, Regent Campus at 309 Regent Street, London W1B 2HW.
+The London event for the world’s largest legal hackathon – the Global Legal Hackathon (GLH) will be held at University of Westminster, Marylebone Campus at 35 Marylebone Road, London NW1 5LS (near Baker Street station).
 They are kindly providing use of an auditorium, classrooms and work spaces right in the centre of London.

 The Hackathon will take place in over 50 cities globally.